Kindly sponsored by

 RHS Hardiness Rating H4

 It is extremely rare in cultivation, having apparently been introduced only once, as a single clone.
-The few semi-mature trees known in the UK (in private collections, at Kew, and in the Cambridge University Botanic Garden) are derived from scion wood collected by Donald and Sheila Pigott in the Wuzhi Shan, Guangdong in 1993 (Pigott 2006).
+The few semi-mature trees known in the United Kingdom (in private collections, at Kew, and in the Cambridge University Botanic Garden) are derived from scion wood collected by Donald and Sheila Pigott in the Wuzhi Shan, Guangdong in 1993 (Pigott 2006).
 The leaves of these trees open a dark crimson, perhaps their finest feature.
 They quickly age to dark green above with dense grey-white stellate hairs below, but variability was noted in the wild population.
 Seed from the same area sadly failed to germinate.
 Young plants have so far proved hardy in British conditions, but the new shoots are extremely frost sensitive and a sheltered position is advisable.
-Donald Pigott (2006) has noted that in north-western England it has been defoliated by strong winds.
-One planted by Pigott in the relatively continental climate of the Cambridge University Botanic Garden had grown well to 8 m x 14 cm dbh by 2014 (Tree Register 2018).
+Donald Pigott (2006) has noted that in northwestern England it has been defoliated by strong winds.
+One planted by Pigott in the relatively continental climate of the Cambridge University Botanic Garden had grown well to 8 m, dbh 14 cm by 2014 (Tree Register 2018).
 There are fine specimens at the Savill Garden and Thenford House.